hisurfadvisory/MACROSS/README.md

 FRAMEWORK RULES (modify however works best for you):
 <br>1.
 All core functions are kept in the "ncore" folder<br>
 &emsp;1a.
 Default variables that are used by all the MACROSS tools are base-64 encoded and stored in the opening comments line within "utility.ps1" in the ncore folder.
 When MACROSS starts up, it grabs those comments and splits them into an array for quick decoding anytime you need them.<br>
 &emsp;1b.
 The ncore folder also contains subfolder "py_classes".
 This folder contains the MACROSS python library "mcdefs.py", and a subfolder called "garbage_io".
-MACROSS powershell scripts should contain a function that will write values to plaintext "\*.eod" files  in garbage_io, so that python scripts can read them.
+MACROSS uses a function called "pyCross" that can write outputs from your powershell scripts to plaintext "\*.eod" files  in garbage_io, so that python scripts can call powershell scripts to perform tasks and then read the output from the .eod file.
 See the "pyCross" function in the utility.ps1 file.
 <br>
 <br>
 2. Custom automation scripts are kept in the "nmods" folder<br>